kyma-project/kyma/docs/serverless/08-04-trigger-function-with-event.md

       }'
     ```

-3. After sending an event, you should get this result from logs of your Function's latest Pod:
+The following message in the logs of your Function's latest Pod confirms that your CloudEvents is sent properly:

     ```text
     publish an event
     done
     ```

-    > This log shows that everything is ok and the Cloud Event is sent properly